 Many of our clients ask for help with either traditional publishing or self-publishing.
-We can provide that for an additional fee.
+We can provide that, for an additional fee.

 For traditional publication, we will identify appropriate literary agents and write your book proposal.
-(To learn more about book proposals, check out Barry’s “Writing a Great Non-Fiction Book Proposal” video on YouTube.)
+(To learn more about proposals, check out Barry’s “Writing a Great Non-Fiction Book Proposal” video on YouTube.)

-Ghostwriting Services, Plus!
+Book Ghostwriter Services, Plus!

 Let us help you realize your dream of being a published author!